aaronpmishkin/gaussian_processes/README.md

-# gaussian_processes
+# Gaussian Processes for Preference Learning

-Gaussian processes for preference learning.
+Basic implementation of Gaussian Processes and Bayesian Optimization along with integrations for ValueCharts.